alronz/node-red-contrib-parrot-drones/README.md

 </ul>

 <h3>Drone Data and Events</h3>
-This node will listen to multiple events triggered by the drone and publish the data in the output <b>msg</b> object.
+This node will listen to multiple events triggered by the drone and publish the data to <b>msg.payload</b> object.
 Below are the publish events categorized by drone type:

 <h4> Jumping Mini Drones:</h4>